HPEEzmeral/ezua-tutorials/Data-Science/Ray/Ray-CPU/Hyperparameter/README.md

 * Ensure you are using a Data Science notebook environment in Kubeflow.
 * Ray client and server versions must match.
 Typically, `ray --version` can be used to verify the installed version.
 * Activate the Ray-specific Python kernel in your notebook environment.
-* To ensure optimal performance, use dedicated directories containing only the essential files needed for that job submission as a working directory. `json` data files are located `resources` directory.
+* To ensure optimal performance, use dedicated directories containing only the essential files needed for that job submission as a working directory. `json` data files are located in the `resources` directory.

 ### News Recommendation System
 The objective is to develop a simple yet effective news recommendation system.
 We will: